 Select the INDEX Number as a VLOOKUP cell and make it an absolute reference.

 Now select for each argument each month sales numbers.

 Close the bracket and hit the enter key.

-Now copy and paste the formula to below cells as well.
+Now copy and paste the formula to the below cells as well.